dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 per thread main loop:

      if nextPrelimExecution > n, nextValidation > n, and no task is still running, exit loop

-    if nextValidation < nextPrelimExecution                 # validate
-        j := nextValidation.increment() ; if j > nextPrelimExecution, go back to loop
+     if nextValidation < nextPrelimExecution                 # schedule validation j := nextValidation.increment() ; if j >= nextPrelimExecution, go back to loop
          re-read j-transaction read-set
          if read-set differs from original read-set of the latest j-transaction execution mark the j-transaction write-set ABORTED
-            nextValidation.setMmin(j+1)
-            re-execute j-transaction
-            if the j-transaction write-set contains locations not marked ABORTED nextValidation.setMmin(j+1)
+             nextValidation.setMin(j+1)
+             goto execute

-    otherwise if nextPrelimExecution <= n             # execute j := nextPrelimExecution.increment() ; if j > n, go back to loop
+     otherwise if nextPrelimExecution <= n             # schedule execution j := nextPrelimExecution.increment() ; if j > n, go back to loop

+     otherwise go back to loop

+execute:
-        execute j-transaction
+     (re-)execute j-transaction
-        nextValidation.setMmin(j)
+     if the j-transaction write-set contains locations not marked ABORTED nextValidation.setMin(j+1)
 ```